redherd-project/redherd-documentation/docs/references/troubleshooting.md

 3. Login into the `Herd-View` to get a fresh token
 4. Try to execute modules on online assets

-If the problem is not solved:
+If the problem is still not solved:

 1. Logout from the `Herd-View`
 2. Delete browser cookies